Smuzzies/comfyui_chatbox_overlay/README.md

 # Chatbox Overlay node for ComfyUI
 ## Custom node for ComfyUI to add a text box over a processed image before save node.
+UPDATED TO NEW PIL VERSION
+ADDED LINE SPACING INPUT
 ## Installation:

 Download the py file and place it in the customnodes directory of your ComfyUI installation path.